nacht-falter/sonic-explorers/README.md

     </details>

-11. After successful deployment click on `View` to open your deployed app.
+11. After successful deployment, click on `View` to open your deployed app.

     <details>